 San Diego Itinerary 5 Days

-To create the best San Diego 5-Day Itinerary, we recommend following our above tips for a San Diego 4-Day Itinerary, then on the last day, explore more city sights.
-Go to Seaport Village, discover the USS Midway Museum and embark on a harbor cruise.
+To create the best San Diego 5-Day Itinerary, we recommend following our above tips for a Perfect San Diego 4-Day Itinerary (spending an entire day in both Balboa Park and Coronado).
+Then on the last day, go to an amusement park, the zoo or perhaps go golfing in San Diego!

 San Diego Itinerary 7 Days

 There are numerous ways to spend one week in San Diego!
 With a full week, we recommend adjusting our Weekend in San Diego Itinerary to allow for an even more relaxed pace and deeper exploration.

 When organizing a 1 Week San Diego Itinerary, start with our San Diego 5 Day Itinerary.
 Then, on Day 6, take one of the day trips – for example, to Tijuana or Wine Country in Mexico.
 Then, spend the last day of your trip delving more deeply into a favorite district.